sunnyguan/Diep.io.v2/README.md

 - Fix bullet collision
 - Lower package size

-All credits to Diep.io for inspring this project.
+All credits to Diep.io for inspiring this project.